 “There is so much guilt that you are not meeting the expectations of being the perfect mommy,” says the Queen’s University graduate.
 “There’s this image in the media of what being a mother is supposed to feel like and I feel others perpetuate that stereotype by not sharing any of their negative experiences or feelings.”

 As she struggled, she too remained silent.

 “I was too scared to say anything,” she says.
 “Everyone treated me like a new mom who was nervous.”

 As things deteriorated at home, Goodine realized she needed more intensive treatment.
-Through a community group, she was referred to Ontario Shores’ Women’s Clinic, which is an outpatient consultation service which supports women diagnosed with post-partum depression, post-partum psychosis or those with a serious mental illness who require support with family planning, pregnancy, child-rearing, premenstrual syndrome, menopause or medication induced hormonal changes.
+Through a community group, she was referred to Ontario Shores’ SHOPPERS LOVE.
+YOU.
+Women’s Clinic, which is an outpatient consultation service which supports women diagnosed with post-partum depression, post-partum psychosis or those with a serious mental illness who require support with family planning, pregnancy, child-rearing, premenstrual syndrome, menopause or medication induced hormonal changes.

 At the point when she visited Ontario Shores for the first time, Goodine’s illness had reached a point where she in dire straits.